Are you struggling to function in your daily life? Being “super alert” or on guard?

 All sessions are via Telehealth (online) through a secure HIPAA compliant platform.
 Because I am licensed only in Pennsylvania, I am only able to see clients who are residents of Pennsylvania.

-I am a Licensed Professional Counselor with 15 years’ experience, certified as a Trauma & Resilience Practitioner and Clinical Trauma Professional.
+I am a Licensed Professional Counselor with over 15 years’ experience, certified as a Trauma & Resilience Practitioner and Certified Clinical Trauma Professional.
+I am the author of a women's devotional journal entitled "Be Encouraged - From Trauma to Wholeness."
 Helping women recover from traumatic experiences through therapy is my passion and life purpose.
-I also provide trauma-focused Christian counseling. and trauma-focused clinical consultation for licensed clinicians.
+I also provide trauma-focused Christian counseling and trauma-focused clinical consultation for licensed clinicians.

-If you are ready to take that next step, please contact me using the contact form on this site to request an appointment for a free 15-minute phone consult.
+If you are ready to take that next step, please contact me using the contact form on this site to request an appointment for a free 15-minute phone consult or call the number listed below.

 I may not be a good fit if you are seeking help for chronic suicidal/homicidal ideation, substance abuse (alcohol/drugs), addictions (including gambling) nor eating disorders.